aravinth-kanesh/ante/README.md

-# KURF Interview AI — Application
+# AI-Powered Interview Training Application for Students

 Foundation for the AI interview training application described in the KURF report.
 It stands up an end-to-end slice: a React frontend calls a FastAPI